 Short hair looks fantastic with a perm.
 However, because there’s less hair to work with, your stylist will need to use smaller rods to set the curls – meaning you’ll get more of a ringlet-style look.
 The result is a cute mop of retro-style curls with a youthful, free-spirited finish.

 5. Shoulder Length Hair Perm

 Shoulder length hair suits almost every style, including curls.
-If you want to change up your length as well as your hair’s texture, a perm could be the answer.
+If you want to change up your length and your hair’s texture, a perm could be the answer.
 The curling process will make your hair look shorter than it is without needing a cut.
 Plus, curly hair looks thicker and has more volume than straight hair.

 6. Medium Hair Perm

 For women who love the fashion of the ’70s, a medium hair perm complements the style perfectly.
 Take your cues from Penny Lane in Almost Famous and opt for softer curls with plenty of texture.
-You’ll end up with a mane that looks effortlessly cool, wild, and free.
+You’ll have a mane that looks effortlessly cool, wild, and free.

 7. Perm for Fine Hair

 Spiral perms and beach waves are the best options for fine hair as they immediately add volume.
 The decision depends on the final result you want to achieve.
 While beach waves look more casual and effortless and won’t change the length of your hair too much, a spiral perm will give you defined, bouncy curls and make your hair look much shorter.

 Black hair can be permed to loosen the curls or change the natural curl pattern.
 You can also get a straight hair perm if you have natural Afro-textured hair and want super straight results – similar to those achieved with a relaxer.
 Like all chemical processes, however, a perm will cause some damage.
 Use deep conditioning treatments and keep your hair moisturized to avoid breakage.

 9. Bleached Permed Hair